martin-sweeny/Alert.js/README.md

 // With header
 Alert({
     title    : 'This is a title',
     messsage : 'Hello world'
 });
 ```
+That being said, it is very easy to convert __all__ of your `alert()` calls into Alert.js instances
+simply by using the Find and Replace function in your editor.
+Simply replace "alert(" for "Alert("!